OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-056.md

 ## Psalm 56:11

 > In God I have placed my trust, I shall not be afraid.
-> What can humanity do to me?
+> What can the world do to me?

 ---